-Shot in Angola, left for dead, and now a Wetherspoons high-flyer
+Shot in the head in Angola, left for dead, now a Wetherspoons star

 "Normally they [the opposition forces] came in the middle of the night," he says.
 "This time, they came around 8pm.
 We heard a noise.
 One of my colleagues started to run, so they started shooting.
 So we shot back.
 And then I felt really cold."

 Although he didn't realise at first, he had been shot through the mouth.
 He ditched his gun - knowing he would be killed if the enemy found him with it - and kept running.
-After 15 or 20 metres, he laid in the grass and felt the blood pour down his back.
+After 15 or 20 metres, he lay down in the grass and felt the blood pour down his back.

 "I thought about my family - that I didn't get to say goodbye," he says.
 "I thought, that's it - my life has ended.
 That's it - another young guy is gone.
 That was my thinking.
 That's the last thing I remember."